Treatwell Pet Care Members Have Free Access to After-Hours Telehealth Services

 Unfortunately our former telehealth partner, Healthy Pets will be ceasing operations in August 2019.
 Don't worry though - Treatwell Pet Care still has you covered!

-- Call the veterinary telehealth provider of your choice - there are multiple providers out there, but we generally recommend Whisker Docs (1-800-873-8838) as the most reliable.
+- Call the veterinary telehealth provider of your choice - there are multiple providers out there, but we generally recommend Whisker Docs (phone/video chat/messaging) and Vetster (video chat only) as the most reliable.

 - Follow their sign-up instructions and connect with a veterinarian by phone or by chat.